scala/scala-lang/blog/_posts/2026-03-31-sbt-security-advisory.md

 ## Workflow of Applying the Fix

-One interesting detail to mention is that GitHub provides a [way](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability) to report a vulnerability, work on the fix and submit a PR privately to prevent the vulnerability from being publically disclosed before the fix is ready.
+One interesting detail to mention is that GitHub provides a [way](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability) to report a vulnerability, work on the fix and submit a PR privately to prevent the vulnerability from being publicly disclosed before the fix is ready.
 If you encounter a security vulnerability in a Scala project, you should do the same, reporting it to the maintainers via Security Advisory on GitHub.

 ## Appling the Fix